gamemanual0/gm0/source/docs/robot-design/active-intake/types-of-intakes.rst

     impossible to control more than one piece at once, such as the foam glyphs in Relic Recovery.

-*Below are different implementations of horizontal and vertical intakes.*
+Below are different implementations of horizontal and vertical intakes:

 Roller and Wheeled Intakes
 ==========================